replicatedhq/replicated-docs/docs/release-notes/rn-replicated-sdk.md

 Released on Augusrt 16, 2024

 ### Bug Fixes {#bug-fixes-1-0-0-beta-27}
-* Fixes an issue that caused Embedded Cluster distributions to not be reported.
+* Fixes an issue that caused k0s to be reported as the distribution for Embedded Clusters.

 ## 1.0.0-beta.26